amethyst/rustrogueliketutorial/book/src/chapter_2.md

     rltk::main_loop(context, gs);
 }
 ```
 This chapter was a lot to digest, but provides a really solid base on which to build.
+The great part is: you've now got further than many aspiring developers!
+You have entities on the screen, and can move around with the keyboard.

+---

+Copyright (C) 2019, Herbert Wolverson.

+---